helrond/clbsj.org/_posts/2026-03-08-international-women-s-day-harvest.md

 date: '2026-03-08 03:34 -0400'
 category: news
 layout: news-item
-title: International Women's Day Harvest
+title: 'International Women''s Day Harvest: Bread, Wine and Roses'
 author: Amy L. Dalton
 series:
   - reading-audaciously
 image_filename: JAS-Madonna.png
-published: false
 ---
 Happy International Women’s Day!
 John August Swanson’s “Madonna of the Harvest” provides a beautiful midrash on the spiritual aspect of the role of women in the physical work that sustains life.
 Swanson has placed the Madonna nurturing the Child of Humanity “into a backdrop of life within a larger community of people working together and helping one another.”
 [1] Just as in the margins of the labor movement from which the International Women’s Day tradition grew, these peripheral images are made up of women with deep knowledge not only of the labor of farming, but of the labor of weaving alongside it the beloved community.

 Historically, when women have been uprooted from land-based work and found ourselves participating in economic activity focused on production, we have brought this knowledge and memory, and built movements that struggle to preserve and extend it.
-It was out of such a revolutionary social movement space at the margins of the formal labor movement that the organizing which established International Women's Day grew.
-As the unofficial IWD anthem proclaims, the vision is not just a redistribution of wealth based on need, but a redistribution of the ability to experience the joys of life: “No more the drudge and idler — ten that toil where one reposes — but a sharing of life's glories; bread and roses, bread and roses!”
-[2]
+It was out of such a revolutionary social movement space at the margins of the formal labor movement that the organizing which established the first International Women's Day (IWD) grew.
+As the unofficial IWD anthem, "Bread and Roses," proclaims, the vision is not just a redistribution of wealth based on need, but a redistribution of the ability to experience the joys of life: “No more the drudge and idler — ten that toil where one reposes — but a sharing of life's glories; bread and roses, bread and roses!”
+[2] You can watch a recent performance of this beloved song [at Mayor Zohran Mamdani's innauguration, sung by Lucy Dacus](https://youtu.be/ftVpyoSUpt8?si=va4jiRa-oDmvqmDZ).

-In Swanson’s piece, the Madonna presides over and protects this spiritual harvest.
+In Swanson’s piece, the Madonna presides over and protects this spiritual harvest — not unlike the role the earth-bound Mary played at the Wedding at Cana (John 2:1–11).
+Though Jesus performed the miraculous transformation of the water into wine, Mary was the one who pointed out the need and instructed him to attend to it -- which he then did grudgingly!
+Mary embodies the spiritual force that is concerned that all sojourners in this life not only do not go hungry, but also have the ability to enjoy and drink of the fullness of life.

 _"They will build houses and dwell in them; they will plant vineyards and eat their fruit."_<br>
 ~ Isaiah 65:21 (NIV)

-1- "Madonna of the Harvest" by John August Swanson: [https://johnaugustswanson.com/catalog/madonna/](https://johnaugustswanson.com/catalog/madonna/)
+1- "Madonna of the Harvest" by John August Swanson: [johnaugustswanson.com/catalog/madonna](https://johnaugustswanson.com/catalog/madonna/)

-2- "Bread and Roses" Lyrics: [https://unionsong.com/u159.html](https://unionsong.com/u159.html)
+2- "Bread and Roses" Lyrics: [www.protestsonglyrics.net/Inspirational_Songs/Bread-and-Roses.phtml](http://www.protestsonglyrics.net/Inspirational_Songs/Bread-and-Roses.phtml)